A processional cross for Italy

 Engraving graver for a hand engraving

-Next, we made the wooden core for later stable accommodation of the gold-plated decorative fittings and "married" it 😉 for the first time with the approximately man-high carrying rod.
+Next, we made the wooden core to later securely hold the gold-plated decorative fittings and “married” it 😉 for the first time to the carrying pole, which was about the height of a man.

 Carrying pole and processional cross

-First “marriage” of the carrying pole with the new wooden core of the processional cross
+First “marriage” of the carrying bar with the new wooden core of the processional cross

 Now it was slowly getting to the finish line: The first handmade fittings were fitted with the settings for the gemstones that would later be provided there, so that the filigree jewelry could be adapted exactly to the gaps that were only now available.